k3jph/corona/_posts/2015-06-30-valacers-article-on-the-nfip.md

   - NFIP
   - recent research
 ---
-It's not groundbreaking, but Jeffrey Valacer has <a href="http://digitalcommons.pace.edu/cgi/viewcontent.cgi?article=1902&amp;context=plr">a new article</a> in the Pace Law Review that provides a solid legal history of the National Flood Insurance Program.
+It's not groundbreaking, but Jeffrey Valacer has [a new article](http://digitalcommons.pace.edu/cgi/viewcontent.cgi?article=1902&context=plr) in the Pace Law Review that provides a solid legal history of the National Flood Insurance Program.
 It's not paywalled.

 <em>Image by: Don Becker / USGS.</em>